jfoucher/stati/docs/index.md

 ## Running

-Once the install is complete, change to your website directory and run `stati generate` to generate your site, or run `stati serve` to serve it locally.
+Once the install is complete, change to your website directory and run `stati generate` to generate your site, or `stati serve` to serve it locally.

+### Options

+Both the `generate` and the `serve` command have the following options available:

+- `--watch` shortcut `-w`
+  This makes Stati watch your filesystem for changes.
+If it detects that one of your source files has changed, it will automatically regenerate your site.

+- `--no-cache` shortcut `-nc`
+  Completely deletes the Stati cache before generating your site.

+The serve command has this additional option:

+- `--port` shortcut `-p`
+  The port to use for serving your website.
+For example `stati serve --port=8080` will make your site available on `https://localhost:8080/`.

 ## Requirements